 Salina gave the man a wicked smile “Why not when it’s so much fun?”

 Sitting in the hotel restaurant that morning Bruce watched as Salina walked in and sat down.
-She wore her hair up off her neck held together in what looked like a pair of black chop sticks, and a pair of snug Levi’s and a black long sleeve shirt with black boots.
-Bruce had hoped to miss her yet his heart leapt at just the sight of her, she seemed so at ease as she sipped her coffee and read the paper.
+She wore her hair up off her neck held together in what looked like a pair of black chopsticks, and a pair of snug Levi’s, and a black long sleeve shirt with black boots.
+Bruce had hoped to miss her, yet his heart leaped at just the sight of her, she seemed so at ease as she sipped her coffee and read the paper.
 A middle-aged man walked up carrying her book, he looked nervous as he hovered above her waiting for her to notice him, after a moment she looked up and smiled then asked him to sit.